acidonper/jump-app-gitops/README.md

 This repository was created to include all automated procedures to achieve the following goals:

-- Create required namespaces in Kubernetes (gitops-argocd, istio-system, jump-app-cicd, jump-app-dev, jump-app-pre and jump-app-pro)
+- Create required namespaces in Kubernetes (istio-system, jump-app-cicd, jump-app-dev, jump-app-pre and jump-app-pro)
 - Install required ArgoCD objects (ArgoCD Server, Route, Rolebindings and Applications)
 - Deploy CI/CD objects in jump-app-cicd namespace (Imagestreams, BuildConfigs, Tekton Pipelines, etc)
 - Deploy _Jump App's_ microservices in each environment/namespace